 Fall and spring semester are each 16 weeks in length.
 The summer semester extends 10 weeks.
 However, Reynolds offers many courses in shorter formats within each of these semesters.
 For example, 12 week, 8 week, and 4 week, and dynamic courses are offered during fall and spring semesters.
 Five week courses and dynamic courses are offered during summer semesters.
-These are noted in the Schedule of Classes.
+These are noted in the Class Schedule.

 What type of degrees can I earn at Reynolds?

 Reynolds offers two types of degrees designed for students that intend to transfer to a four year college: The Associate of Arts (A.A.) and the Associate of Science (A.S.).
 Another degree type, the Associate of Applied Science is designed to prepare students for direct entry into the workforce.
 Reynolds Certificates and Career Studies Certificates are designed to help students upgrade occupational or technical skills, retrain for career change, and/or investigate new career possibilities.

 Who do I go to if I don’t know what I want to major in?

 The Center for Career, Employment and Transfer assist students with major and career exploration, job search and transfer advising.
 Career and transfer services are available by appointment at both the Parham Road Campus and Downtown Campus.
 See Student Services for more information.